Disability Discrimination at Work Case Study

 She had only worked for her employer for 10 months in total when she was dismissed for alleged performance issues.
 She tried to appeal her dismissal but her employer refused her the right to appeal.

-When I initially spoke to my client she was distraught as she had lost a job she enjoyed doing and was worried about her upcoming operation.
+When we initially spoke to our client she was distraught as she had lost a job she enjoyed doing and was worried about her upcoming operation.
 She was the main source of income for her family so needed to know whether she had a case worth pursuing.

 How We Helped

 We were then invited to a Preliminary Hearing (Case Management Discussion) by the Employment Tribunal to manage the case.
-I applied for the hearing to be heard by way of telephone conference so I could conduct the advocacy myself and took instructions from my client so she did not need to attend the conference call.
+We applied for the hearing to be heard by way of telephone conference so we could conduct the advocacy myself and took instructions from our client so she did not need to attend the conference call.

-I helped my client draft all the Tribunal documents that were ordered i.e. Schedule of Loss, List of documents, Disability impact statement.
-I also drafted the instructions to the medical expert for the medical report and chased for the medical report.
+We helped our client draft all the Tribunal documents that were ordered i.e. Schedule of Loss, List of documents, Disability impact statement.
+We also drafted the instructions to the medical expert for the medical report and chased for the medical report.